-Recommended Care for all Furniture
+Recommended Care For All Furniture

 - Avoid exposure to direct sunlight to prevent fading and cracking.Â